Which drivers stood out from the crowd in Baku and who needs to improve heading into the next race at the Circuit de Catalunya?

 Hamilton is still not really close to showing his best, and yet he heads to Spain with the World Championship lead.
 He’ll take it.
 7.5

-Kimi Raikkonen: Another eventful weekend for Kimi, who recovered very well in the end to secure a third consecutive second-place finish.
+Kimi Raikkonen: Another eventful weekend for Kimi, who recovered very well in the end to secure a third consecutive second-place finish – a good win for those who backed him with a william hill bonus code.

 He missed another great chance to qualify on pole, two tenths up on Vettel through middle sector and then he threw it all away at T16.
 One positive to say is that at least he is getting into these positions and does look an awful lot more competitive this season.